-The closest London Underground stations to the area of Chinatown are Piccadilly Circus, Leicester Square, which themselves are connected to the Bakerloo, Northern and Piccadilly lines.
+The closest London Underground stations to the area of Chinatown are Piccadilly Circus and Leicester Square, which are connected to the Bakerloo, Northern and Piccadilly lines.

-A number of bus routes connect Chinatown to other parts of London and cabs are freely available close by.
+Several bus routes connect Chinatown to other parts of London, and cabs are freely available nearby.

-Should you be travelling to the area to celebrate Chinese New Year, it is recommended that you check important information regarding travel to the area for the biggest events.
+Should you be travelling to the area to celebrate Chinese New Year, it is recommended that you check essential information regarding travel to the site for the most significant events.

 Travelling around Chinatown

-It’s pretty simple to travel around Chinatown by foot, as it’s not a very large area and some of the streets there don’t even allow cars, so it’s nice and safe too!
+It’s pretty simple to travel around Chinatown on foot, as it’s not a very large area, and some of the streets don’t even allow cars, so it’s friendly and safe too!

-The area is surrounded by bus routes, but none of them actually run through Chinatown and car access is restricted to specific streets.
+Bus routes surround the area, but none run through Chinatown, and car access is restricted to specific streets.

 Things to see in Chinatown

-Chinatown has some of the most spectacularly decorated streets and buildings, as they are covered in brightly coloured Chinese symbols, such as lanterns and golden dragons.
-Don’t worry about finding your way round, as all signs are written in both Chinese and English.
+Chinatown has some of the most spectacularly decorated streets and buildings, covered in brightly coloured Chinese symbols, such as lanterns and golden dragons.

-All these elaborate decorations offer the perfect backdrop for some ideal photo opportunities and provide a dazzling taste of both the chinese religion and culture, especially during celebrations.
+All these elaborate decorations offer the perfect backdrop for ideal photo opportunities and provide a dazzling taste of Chinese religion and culture, especially during celebrations.